 The type of coverage depends on the policy you purchase.
 Here are some standard coverage options.

-This coverage is similar to trip cancellation coverage but protects you if your trip begins but is cut short.
+This coverage is similar to trip cancellation coverage but protects you if your trip begins but is cut short by a covered circumstance.
 In this event, the insurance will reimburse you for any nonrefundable expenses.
-Be sure to check with your provider if your destination is covered under this type of insurance.
+Be sure to check with your provider to verify that your destination is covered under this type of insurance.

 Baggage and Personal Effects